artefactory/train-fastai-custom-aiplatform/README.md

 ## Run image before pushing to ensure its well-behavior
-Once your image is built, you can run the container to see if everything works (especially cuda) Permission to upload to GCS may be denied (403), but should work when doing it with AIP, so no worries if it's the only thing that causes errors
+Once your image is built, you can run the container to see if everything works (especially cuda).
+Permission to upload to GCS may be denied (403), but should work when doing it with AIP, so no worries if it's the only thing that causes errors
 > ```python
 > docker run --runtime=nvidia $IMAGE_URI --epochs 2 --bucket-name $BUCKET_NAME